AMGTA | SINCE 2019

 Material discipline.
 Energy intensity.
 Lifecycle impact.

-How additive manufacturing changes the quantity, type, and use of resources that go into making things — at the part, the system, and the enterprise level.
+How additive manufacturing changes the quantity, type, and use of resources that go into making things—at the part, the system, and the enterprise level.

-Resilience
+Operational Resilience

 Supply chain.
 Production location.
 Operational risk.